Issaquah School District

-Issaquah School District No. 411 is a public school district in King County, Washington, U.S., headquartered in Issaquah.
+Issaquah School District No. 411 is a public school district in King County, Washington.
+It is headquartered in Issaquah, Washington.

-As of the 2018–2019 school year, the district has an enrollment of 20,965 students with 24 total schools.
+As of the 2024-2025 school year, the district has an enrollment of 19,258 students with 29 total schools.

 Attendance boundary

-Its attendance boundary includes Issaquah as well as portions of Bellevue, East Renton Highlands, Hobart, Mirrormont, Newcastle, Renton, and Sammamish.
+The district's attendance boundary includes Issaquah as well as portions of Bellevue, East Renton Highlands, Hobart, Mirrormont, Newcastle, Renton, and Sammamish.